achoruzy/mentoree/README.md

-# mentoree
+# MENTOREE
-A framework for managing local mentoring communities
+Mentoree is an idea of building an open framework for easily managing local communities in matter of finding mentors.